comptech-winter-school/networks-tabular-data/README.md

 # How to use this repository
-You can find '.py' files for openML autoML benchmark in folder 'frameworks'.
-You can put them in folder 'frameworks' of benchmark and use like default benchmark frameworks.
+You can find `.py` files for openML autoML benchmark in folder `frameworks`.
+You can put them in folder `frameworks` of benchmark and use like default benchmark frameworks.

 # Results
 You can see table of results in [results.csv]().
 There are results from original paper for comparison.